emrekybs/emrekybs/README.md

 ![Defense By Offense SOC](https://github.com/emrekybs/emrekybs/blob/main/whoamii.gif)

 # Hello, I'm Emre Köybaşı 👋
-I'm a cybersecurity professional currently working in the SOC (Security Operations Center) team.
-This repository contains my projects and works related to cybersecurity.
+I am a Blue Team member working with a Red Team mentality 🛡 This repository contains my projects and works related to cybersecurity.
 I'm here to share my experiences in security and engage with the community.
 If you have any questions or would like to collaborate, feel free to reach out!

 ![Defense By Offense SOC](https://github.com/emrekybs/emrekybs/blob/main/cyberclub.png)